AGnias47/secret-santa/README.md

 If not provided, the script will look for "exceptions.csv" in the cwd and will use it if it exists.
 If not, will ask the user if they would like to use an exceptions file.
 If they type anything starting with the letter y, (ex. yes or Y), the user will be prompted for the name of the exceptions file.
 If not, the script will continue without any exceptions.

-See "exceptions.csv" in this repo for an example.
+See "test/exceptions.csv" in this repo for an example.

 ### -d or --date (optional parameter)
 Date when the Secret Santa gift exchange will occur.
 If not provided, script will ask if the user would like to provide